Li0nMo0se/ray_tracer/README.md

 The raytracer reads a specific file format ``.scene``.

-A scene consists of a camera, a collection of lights and a collection of translatable and intersectable objects (geometric figures)
+A scene consists of a camera, a collection of lights and a collection of intersectable objects (geometric figures).

 ### Sample

 A scene file ``scenes/sample.scene`` describes how to write a scene file for each geometric figures, camera and lights.

 ### Examples